-Collaborate with internationally renowned Latin American scholars and develop your research skills with ample opportunities for fieldwork abroad or along the U.S-Mexico border.
+Collaborate with internationally renowned scholars and develop your research skills with ample opportunities for fieldwork in Latin America and along the U.S-Mexico border.

 About the Program

 Our outstanding interdisciplinary program puts a strong regional emphasis on Mexico, Central America, and Brazil, with thematic areas focusing on the borders of the Americas and immigration, environment and development, history and culture, and power and inequality.
 We offer faculty expertise in many other areas as well with more than 120 affiliate faculty from a variety of backgrounds with interests in Latin America